zhukson/YOLO-Face-mask-detector/README.md

-Currently, this project has not finished yet, I am still dealing with the model training part.
+Currently, this project has not been finished yet, I am still dealing with the model training part.